abisiv05/Assignments/README.md

 # Assignments

-Assignments/in-class Kaggle competitions for the course Applied Machine Learning at NMBU.
+Assignements & in-class Kaggle competitions for the course Applied Machine Learning at NMBU.

 A description of the different files/projects: